openharmony/docs/en/application-dev/reference/apis-arkui/js-apis-window.md

 getWindowDecorHeight(): number

-Obtains the height of the title bar of this window.
+Obtains the title bar height of the main window or the decorated subwindow.
+This API can be used only on 2-in-1 devices.

 **System capability**: SystemCapability.Window.SessionManager